dstroot/express-loggly/README.md

 ###Ad-hoc logging

-These methods log to Loggly as well
+logger has additional ad-hoc methods for logging also.
+These methods log to Loggly as well:

     logger.debug('Some message'); // <-- logs with level=DEBUG
     logger.info('Some message');  // <-- logs with level=INFO